It’s about sourcing a diamond that aligns with your heartfelt values and concern for the world.

 On The Upside

-* About 90% of diamonds are cut in Surat, India, where there are an estimated 100,000 child laborers who work-- many of them quit only when they've lost their ability to see up close.
+- About 90% of diamonds are cut in Surat, India, where there are an estimated 100,000 child laborers who work — many of them are fired once they've lost their ability to see up close.

 But here’s the most essential point: